WA-Department-of-Agriculture/dirt-data-reports/quarto/english/text.md

 ## Understanding Soil Health Results

-Learn more about interpreting your soil health results by watching Dani Gelardi's webinar ["Understanding Soil Tests"](https://youtu.be/-ED-gGk4yb8?si=fxfnxqrRqhkGDaiu).
+Learn more about interpreting your soil health results by watching this ["Understanding Soil Tests"](https://youtu.be/-ED-gGk4yb8?si=fxfnxqrRqhkGDaiu) webinar from the Washington Soil Health Initiative.

 <!--section:your_fields-->
 ## Your Fields